Matt Preston: Career

 In 1996, Preston started writing reviews for a new Melbourne magazine, Inside Melbourne, a role that he held until he moved on to write reviews for The Age in February 2000.
-Preston also worked as a regular food correspondent in a number of publications, including Taste, a supplement in the Herald Sun, The Courier-Mail and The Daily Telegraph (Australia) newspapers and MasterChef Magazine, delicious.
-(Senior Editor), Australian Good Taste as the drink reviewer, The Guardian newspaper (UK) and Time Out (London).
-Preston was a weekly contributor to Epicure between 2000 and 2009, writing a weekly review of a cafe or restaurant.
-He also wrote a weekly column in The Ages A2 and was a senior editor at Vogue Entertaining & Travel.
+He also worked as a regular food correspondent for a number of publications, including Taste, a supplement in the Herald Sun; The Courier-Mail and The Daily Telegraph (Australia) newspapers; and MasterChef Magazine, delicious. (senior editor), Australian Good Taste (drink reviewer), The Guardian newspaper (UK) and Time Out (London).
+He was a weekly contributor to Epicure between 2000 and 2009, writing a weekly review of a cafe or restaurant.
+He also wrote a weekly column in The Ages A2, and was a senior editor at Vogue Entertaining & Travel.
 Preston has made many appearances on Australian radio.

 Today Preston is best known for his stint as a co-host and judge on MasterChef Australia.
-He also works as a food columnist and regular food correspondent and his weekly national food column appears in NewsCorp's metro newspapers and has a combined reach of over 2.9 million Australians each week.
+He also works as a food columnist and regular food correspondent.
+His weekly national food column appears in NewsCorp's metro newspapers and has a combined reach of over 2.9 million Australians each week.
 It runs in Stellar magazine every Sunday and in The Adelaide Advertiser.
-He is also a senior editor for Delicious and Taste magazines.
+He is also a senior editor for delicious. and Taste magazines.